MinaScridon/OnlineLibrary/README.md

 # OnlineLibrary

-This is a  project about OnlineLibrary where the technologies used are Hibernate and MySQL.
+This is a back-end project about an online library using the following technologies: Java, Hibernate and MySQL.
 The Book class has a relationship one-to-many to Author class.
 And the PublishingHouse class has a relationship one-to-one to Book class.
 You can do different things like:

     1. Insert an author or a book or a publishing house.
     2. Insert the name of the book whose authors you want to add.